abeni505/week-7-telegram-api-pipeline/README.md

 - **Transform**: Uses dbt to clean, test, and model the raw data into a star schema.
 - **Enrich**: Uses YOLOv8 to detect objects in images.
 - **Serve**: Exposes cleaned data via a FastAPI.

+## How It Works

+The pipeline is orchestrated by the `src/main.py` script and runs in the following sequence:

+1.  **Data Scraping**: The `scraper.py` script connects to the Telegram API and downloads messages and images from the specified channels, saving them to the `data/raw/` directory.
+2.  **Data Loading**: The `loader.py` script reads the raw JSON files from the data lake, truncates the target table to prevent duplicates, and loads the data into the `raw.raw_messages` table in PostgreSQL.
+3.  **Data Transformation**: The script then executes `dbt run`, which transforms the raw data into a clean, structured star schema.
+4.  **Data Testing**: Finally, `dbt test` is executed to run all data quality tests on the final models, ensuring integrity and reliability.

 ## Task Acomplished